 Learning from these mistakes and taking our advice will help you be prepared to avoid potentially losing money in the future.
 We urge you to continue to educate yourself on matters of personal finance.
 Understanding your finances will prepare you for the future and difficult situations such as dealing with debt, identity theft, and more.

-Want to plan ahead for your future?
+🚨Want to plan for the unexpected?
 Take a look at How to Plan for Financial Emergencies.